Yarn

-Quite a few frameworks have built-in HTTP APIs.
-Angular 2 has the http module, JQuery has $.ajax, and, up until Vue 2.0, Vue.js had vue-resource.
-In Vue 2.0, the developers decided that having a built-in http client module was rather redundant, and could be better serviced by third-party libraries.
+In Vue 2.0, the developers decided that having a built-in HTTP client module was rather redundant and could be better serviced by third-party libraries.
 The alternative most frequently recommended is Axios.

-Axios is a great http client library.
-It uses promises by default and runs on both the client and the server (which makes it appropriate for fetching data during server-side rendering).
-Itβs also quite easy to use with Vue.
-Because it uses promises, you can combine it with async/await to get an amazingly concise and easy-to-use API, as I will demonstrate here.
+Axios is an HTTP client library.
+It uses promises by default and runs on both the client and the server, which makes it appropriate for fetching data during server-side rendering.
+Because it uses promises, you can combine it with async/await to get a concise and easy-to-use API.

 Populating Data with a GET Request

-While itβs generally poor practice, you can use Axios directly in your components to fetch data from a method, lifecycle hook, or whenever.
+You can use Axios directly in your components to fetch data from a method or lifecycle hook:

 <template>